Guidance for everyone

 Social media images

-Images that can be used to promote antibiotic awareness on social media.
+Images that can be used to promote antimicrobial awareness on social media.

 Keep antibiotics working campaign (PHARMAC)

 Keep antibiotics working is a PHARMAC campaign aimed at informing New Zealanders that taking antibiotics won’t fix a cold or flu.
 There are a range of resources for consumers and health professionals.

 DHB public hospitals have united on an initiative encouraging prescribers to document the reason for antimicrobial medicine use in prescriptions.